Skip to main content

 # Table output (default)

-nvm plans list
+nvm plans get-plans

 # JSON output

-nvm plans list --format json
+nvm plans get-plans --format json

 # Quiet output (minimal)

-nvm plans list --format quiet
+nvm plans get-plans --format quiet

 Profile Flag